 The OOXML jars require a stax implementation, but now that Apache POI requires Java 6, that dependency is provided by the JRE and no additional stax jars are required.
 The OOXML jars used to require DOM4J, but the code has now been changed to use JAXP and no additional dom4j jars are required.
 By the way, look at this FAQ if you have problems when using a non-Oracle JDK.

 The POI Browser is a very simple Swing GUI tool that displays the internal structure of a Microsoft Office file and especially the property set streams.
-Further information and instructions how to execute it can be found in the POI source code.
+Further information and instructions how to execute it can be found in the POI source code (viewvc).

-All of the examples are inclided in POI distributions as a poi-examples artifact.
+All of the examples are included in POI distributions as a poi-examples artifact.

 Besides the "official" components outlined above there is some further software distributed with POI.
 This is called "contributed" software.
 It is not explicitly recommended or even maintained by the POI team, but it might still be useful to you.